-Manslaughter Defense Lawyer in New York
+Manslaughter Attorney in Westchester County, New York

-Manslaughter refers to the killing of a person, but falls short of the more serious charge of murder.
+Manslaughter refers to the killing of a person but falls short of the more serious charge of murder.
 There are two general classifications of manslaughter, though in New York each one has several different legal applications.

 Voluntary manslaughter usually means the suspect had no prior intent to kill the victim at the time of the homicide.
 “In the heat of passion” or “without malice or forethought,” legally describes the circumstances behind voluntary manslaughter.
 Involuntary manslaughter, on the other hand, refers to the unintentional death of another person by way of the suspect’s reckless actions, negligence, or criminal activity.
 Some examples of involuntary manslaughter can include texting while driving, using (or sharing) dangerous drugs, and unlawful discharge of a firearm.